yandex-cloud/docs/en/application-load-balancer/tools/k8s-ingress-controller/security-groups.md

 * [Creating](../../../managed-kubernetes/operations/kubernetes-cluster/kubernetes-cluster-create.md) and [updating](../../../managed-kubernetes/operations/kubernetes-cluster/kubernetes-cluster-update.md#update-cluster) a cluster.
 * [Creating](../../../managed-kubernetes/operations/node-group/node-group-create.md) and [updating](../../../managed-kubernetes/operations/node-group/node-group-update.md) a group of nodes.

+{% if product == "yandex-cloud" %}

 Security group IDs are specified in:

 * The `Ingress` resource: In the `ingress.alb.yc.io/security-groups` annotation.
 If you create a load balancer for several `Ingress` resources, it is assigned all the security groups specified for these `Ingress` resources.
 * The `Gateway` resource: In the `gateway.alb.yc.io/security-groups` annotation.

+{% endif %}

+{% if product == "cloud-il" %}

+Security group IDs are specified in:

+* The `Ingress` resource: In the `ingress.alb.yc.io/security-groups` annotation.
+If you create a load balancer for several `Ingress` resources, it is assigned all the security groups specified for these `Ingress` resources.
+* The `Gateway` resource: In the `gateway.alb.yc.io/security-groups` annotation.

+{% endif %}

+{% if product == "cloud-il" %}

+Security group IDs are specified in the `ingress.alb.yc.io/security-groups` annotation.
+If you create a load balancer for several `Ingress` resources, it is assigned all the security groups specified for these `Ingress` resources.

+{% endif %}

 ## Example configuration {#example}